 1. Prerequisite Courses

 The following courses are prerequisites to the required major courses.
-Some also satisfy Liberal Arts Foundation requirements.
+Some also satisfy Liberal Arts Foundation or Liberal Arts Inquiry requirements.
+BUS 226 must be completed with a grade of 2.0 or better before declaring the major.

 BUS 136 Principles of Global Marketing